sajanajk/eleventyone/src/site/index.md

 ---

-## I craft and distribute branded content that help companies grow exponentially.
+## I help brands and companies grow exponentially.

-<i> Yes, content can do that. </i> </br>
-As a copywriter and a content strategist, working predominantly in the PR industry, I know exactly how to create good content as well as how to get that content in front of your audience and get it read. </br>
-I also work as a consultant-for-equity for bootstrapping startups. </br>
+## If...

+You want a kick-ass content marketing strategy, that'll get you more attention and bring in revenue.</br>

+You want to fast-track your company's or brand's growth.</br>

+You want a PR blast that'll boost your brand and enhance your reputation.</br>

-Drop me a message if you have a question or you'd like to work with me.
+Drop me a message.</br>

 ## [Contact Me](mailto:sajanajk@gmail.com)